 In Zeitoun, Dave Eggers tells the true story of the Zeitoun family's perseverance through Hurricane Katrina and the aftermath.
 Zeitoun is narrative nonfiction at its storytelling best, and Eggers valiantly provides writing worthy of the source material.

-The House at Sugar Beach is an astonishing and moving memoir about growing up in Liberia during a violent civil war.
+The House at Sugar Beach is a memoir about growing up in Liberia during a violent civil war.
 Helene Cooper is the daughter of one of Liberia's elite families, but after a coup threw her people out of power she moved to the United States, eventually becoming a journalist.
 In The House at Sugar Beach, Cooper delivers personal memoir, historical perspective, and journalistic reporting in one book that you won't be able to put down.

 If you’ve ever wondered what life is like as a professional cook, you’ll love Heat by Bill Buford.
 And even if you’ve never harbored a secret desire to cook with the pros, you’ll be fascinated by Buford’s tale of politics, pressure, and the literal heat inside the world’s best kitchens.